 The first step is picking your thesis topic and getting it approved by the committee chair.
 You will next need to find an instructor at The New School for Social Research to be your thesis advisor.
 You must have an approved thesis proposal and a thesis advisor by the end of your third semester, or upon the completion of 27 credits worth of coursework, whichever comes first.
 Once a thesis advisor and a second reader are selected, please report back to the student advisor.
-If you do not have an approved thesis proposal and a thesis advisor at that time, you will not be allowed to register for GLIB 6301 Proseminar in Intellectual History and Cultural Studies.
+If you do not have an approved thesis proposal and a thesis advisor at that time, you will not be allowed to register for GLIB 6301 Proseminar in Intellectual History and Cultural Studies and/or begin working with your thesis advisor.